joeroe/controller/README.md

 A common data-tidying problem is standardising variant terms for the same concept.
 Imagine we have a dataset that uses a number of different names for shades of the same colour.
-As data analysts, we want recode the data to eliminate this messy creativity, for example using [dplyr::recode()](https://dplyr.tidyverse.org/reference/recode.html):
+As data analysts, we naturally want to recode the data to eliminate this messy creativity, for example using [dplyr::recode()](https://dplyr.tidyverse.org/reference/recode.html):

 ``` r